-3 of the Most Common Wage and Hour Violations
+3 Of The Most Common Wage And Hour Violations

 Calculating Overtime Incorrectly

 Per the law, regular pay is the employee’s hourly wage.
 However, there is a specific Formula For Calculating how much the individual should receive for overtime if they are paid hourly as opposed to annually.
-The amount is not simply based on the pay they take home, but also include things like commission, bonuses, stipends, shift differentials and more.
+The amount is not simply based on the pay they take home, but also includes things like commission, bonuses, stipends, shift differentials and more.
 This also applies to part-time workers if they put in a certain number of hours over their regular weekly hours.

 Inaccurate Pay at Termination

 Finally, it’s common for employees to need a lawyer to sue an employer for Unpaid Wages after they have been terminated.
 This is because the third and final most common wage and hour violation involves inaccurate pay at termination.
 Even if someone is fired, they are due what they are actually owed in full.
 This includes any annual or vacation time they accrued.
 If any employee resigns, they are due this money by what would have been their next payday.
 This is a problem that can be rectified if the employer uses timekeeping software that shows a list of all employees and all the hours they have worked.
-This calls for need lawyer to sue an employer for unpaid wages.
+This calls for a lawyer to sue an employer for unpaid wages.

 Need a lawyer to sue an employer for unpaid wages?
 If you are in Los Angeles and have a dispute with your employer over your pay, you need an experienced attorney, with a record of winning employment cases for clients.
 At Mann & Elias, you will have the best legal team representing you.
 Contact the top attorneys for wage violations in Los Angeles to schedule a free consultation to discuss your case.
 We will fight for you and protect your rights.